indravallika/vet-DB/readme.md

-# Clinic & Veterinary Database
+# Clinic & Veterinary Database Development Project

 ## Overview
 This project contains a relational database schema for managing clinic and veterinary records.
 It includes ER diagrams, SQL schema, sample data, and queries.